Nutrients in food vital to location of early human settlements: the original ‘Palaeo-diet’

 Professor Brown says: "Our research suggests that floodplain zones closer to the mouth of a river provided the ideal place for hominin activity, rather than forested slopes, plateaus or estuaries.
 The landscape in these locations tended to be richer in the nutrients critical for maintaining population health and maximising reproductive success."

-The project was funded by English Heritage and the University of Southampton's Faculty of Social and Human Sciences.
+The project was funded by English Heritage and the University of Southampton's Faculty of Social, Human and Mathematical Sciences.
 It involved academics from Geography and Environment and Medicine at Southampton, together with Archaeology at Queen's.

 The researchers began by identifying Palaeolithic sites in southern England and northern France where high concentrations of handaxes had been excavated -for example at Dunbridge in Hampshire, Swanscombe near Dartford and the Somme Valley in France.
 They found there were fewer than 25 sites where 500 handaxes or more were discovered.
 The high concentration of these artefacts suggests significant activity at the sites and that they were regularly used by early hominins.